Shibuya Crossing, Tokyo, Japan

 Shibuya proper is a commercial district of youth fashion, electronics, chain restaurants, and nightlife.
 The interesting areas are slightly away from the crossing:

-Center-gai (the pedestrian street leading north-west from the crossing) has dense food and retail, including several good ramen shops and a concentration of chain sushi restaurants with conveyor-belt service and decent quality.
-The neighbourhood surrounding it has every type of Japanese chain restaurant.
+Center-gai (the pedestrian street leading north-west from the crossing) has dense food and retail, including several good ramen shops and a concentration of chain sushi restaurants with conveyor-belt service.

 Daikanyama and Nakameguro are 15 minutes’ walk south of Shibuya (or two stops on the Toyoko Line) and represent the opposite end of the commercial spectrum: quiet, tree-lined streets, independent coffee shops, boutiques with careful curation, and the Nakameguro canal walk lined with cafes.
 These neighbourhoods are what Shibuya is not – calm, unhurried, and genuinely local-feeling.
-For anyone staying in the Shibuya area, they are the antidote to the crossing’s overwhelm and worth knowing.
+They are the antidote to the crossing’s overwhelm and worth knowing.
+If you are spending a full day in the Shibuya area, Nakameguro in the afternoon rescues the visit.

 Harajuku is immediately north of Shibuya.
-The Takeshita Street pedestrian lane is the youth subculture fashion concentration that became famous externally in the 1990s and 2000s; it is now more tourist-facing than genuinely underground but still has unusual clothing and themed cafes.
-Omotesando, the parallel luxury-shopping boulevard one street over, is lined with flagship buildings designed by significant architects (Prada by Herzog & de Meuron, Louis Vuitton by Jun Aoki, Zara by Kazuyo Sejima) and is worth walking as architecture even if the brands are not your interest.
+Takeshita Street is the youth subculture fashion concentration that became famous externally in the 1990s and 2000s; it is now more tourist-facing than genuinely underground but still has unusual clothing and themed cafes.
+Omotesando, the parallel luxury-shopping boulevard, is lined with flagship buildings designed by significant architects (Prada by Herzog and de Meuron, Louis Vuitton by Jun Aoki) and is worth walking as architecture even if the brands are not your interest.

 Hachiko

-The bronze Akita dog statue at Shibuya Station’s Hachiko Exit (south-west) commemorates the real dog who waited at the station for his deceased owner for nine years after the owner’s death in 1925, returning each day until his own death in 1935.
-The statue is used as a primary meeting point; it is perpetually surrounded by people taking photographs.
-The story is genuine and touching in the way stories of animal loyalty often are.
+The bronze Akita dog statue at Shibuya Station’s Hachiko Exit commemorates the real dog who waited at the station for his deceased owner every day for nine years after the owner’s death in 1925, returning each day until his own death in 1935.
+The statue is used as a primary meeting point and is perpetually surrounded by people taking photographs.
+The story is genuine and touching.
+You should know the story before you look at the statue.

 Eating in Shibuya

-Ichiran, the ramen chain where each customer eats alone in a small partitioned booth, has a branch in Shibuya and is worth visiting once for the experience; the ramen itself is good without being exceptional, but eating in complete isolation in a narrow booth is a singular Japanese dining format.
+Ichiran, the ramen chain where each customer eats alone in a small partitioned booth, has a branch in Shibuya.
+The ramen is good without being exceptional, but eating in complete isolation in a narrow booth designed for solitary consumption is a singular Japanese dining format that you will not find replicated elsewhere.

 Getting There

-Shibuya Station is on the JR Yamanote Line (circular line), the Tokyu Toyoko Line, the Tokyo Metro Fukutoshin Line and Ginza Line, and several others.
+Shibuya Station is on the JR Yamanote Line, the Tokyu Toyoko Line, the Tokyo Metro Fukutoshin Line and Ginza Line, and several others.
 From any major point in central Tokyo, Shibuya is 15-25 minutes by train.
 Use Google Maps in Japan; it handles Tokyo’s complex multi-operator rail system accurately.